Coconut Dreamcake – Celebrating 15 Years of MNR

 • In a food processor, blend hemp seeds until they’re the texture of sand (but don’t blend too much or you’ll end up with hemp butter!).
 Add the flour, baking powder, and salt.
 Pulse to blend and set aside.

 • Melt the butter over low heat and let cool.
 Meanwhile, beat the eggs and sugar together until light and fluffy (either with an electric mixer or your arm muscles!).
+Stir in the flour mixture, then fold in the butter, hemp cream and vanilla.
+Pour batter into the prepared springform pan and place in the oven to bake for 20 minutes.
+Then reduce oven temp to 350, and bake for another 20 minutes until a toothpick inserted comes out clean.

 • While the sponge is baking, make the topping by toasting the coconut in a large skillet over medium heat (work in batches if necessary, and toast the two types of coconut separately).
 Once golden and fragrant, set aside.
 Melt the butter over low heat, then stir in the coconut sugar.
 Stir frequently until they combine into a thick caramel (this make take a few minutes, but keep stirring!).
 Add the hemp cream and vanilla, stir to incorporate.
 Remove from the heat, then add the flaky salt, toasted coconut, and fold to thoroughly combine.

-• Once the sponge is baked, remove from the oven and spread the topping over as every as possible.
+• Once the sponge is baked, remove from the oven and spread the topping over as evenly as possible.
 Place back int the oven for another 5 minutes, just until the topping is bubbling.
 Remove from oven and let cool completely, then place in the fridge to firm up, at least 2 hours.
 Remove cake from the fridge, then using a sharp knife, cut around the edge to release caramel that is stuck to the sides.
 Unlock the springform to reveal!
 Slice, say thank you, and enjoy.
 Leftovers can be stored covered, at room temperature for about a week.

 Photographing this dreamcake was just as much fun as eating it.
 Since I was re-creating a Danish recipe, and those flavours got me all nostalgic for my Copenhagen home, I decided to try emulating that very special Nordic light that I truly miss.
 I feel like I succeeded!
 This was not an easy feat, but after 15 years of teaching myself how to take photos of food, I think I figured it out.
 This is all to say, that I’m still challenged by this ongoing project, and in love with everything I’ve learned along the way.
 What a trip!